iam-peekay/knowitall-mvp/README.md

 ## Usage

 > To begin using KnowIt All, open the application.
-Then create a question, create the answer, tag it and enjoy!
-Quiz yourself anytime you have a spare minute.
-Keep quizzing yourself on every question until it's engrained in your memory, then delete the question.
+Then create a question, create the answer, tag it and save it!

+> Quiz yourself on your questions anytime you have a spare minute.
+Keep quizzing yourself on every question until it's engrained in your memory, then delete the question once you feel like you know it.

 > That's it!